elim723/cadtDash/README.md

 # cadtDash

-cadtDash is a Python library that visualize clinical data via a web interface.
+cadtDash is a Python library that visualizes clinical data via a web interface.

 ## Installation